The local converse theorem for $Mp_{2n}$ : the generic case: The rigidity theorem for

 \subsection{Acknowledgements}

-The author would like to express gratitude to the anonymous referee for their helpful comments, which have improved the exposition of this paper.
-Special thanks to Yeansu Kim for bringing this problem to the author's attention, and to Hiraku Atobe and Eyal Kaplan for their valuable discussions.
-The author also extends heartfelt thanks to Dongho Byeon, Youngju Choie, Youn-Seo Choi, Haseo Ki, and Sugwoo Shin for their unwavering support and encouragement over the years.
+The author would like to thank Hiraku Atobe and Eyal Kaplan for their valuable comments.
+He also extends heartfelt thanks to Dongho Byeon, Youngju Choie, Youn-Seo Choi, Wee Teck Gan, Haseo Ki, and Sug Woo Shin for their unwavering support and encouragement over the years.
+The author is grateful to KAIST, Yonsei University, and Catholic Kwandong University for their excellent research environment and generous support.
+Finally, he is deeply thankful to the referee for detailed and insightful suggestions, which undoubtedly improved the exposition of this paper.

-The author acknowledges learning the use of the local theta correspondence for solving various problems from the brilliant works of Gan and Ichino.
-Indeed, this paper serves as an illustration of their methods.

-Finally, the author expresses gratitude to Yonsei University and Catholic Kwandong University for providing an excellent research environment and for their generous support.
-This work is supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) under grant number 2020R1F1A1A01048645.
+This work is supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) under grant number 2020R1F1A1A01048645 and RS-2023-00237811.